DonyaElbanna/wouldYouRatherApp/README.md

 ## Prerequisites

 To get started:
-- download or clone the repository.
+- Clone the repository by `git clone <repo>` or download the ZIP.
-- run (npm install) to install project dependenacies.
+- Run `npm install` to install project dependenacies.
-- run (npm start) to start the developmental server
+- Run `npm start` to start the developmental server.

 ## Description